Bayesian Wavelet Shrinkage with Beta Priors: Introduction

-Bayesian shrinkage methods have also been extensively studied, mainly for the possibility of adding, by means of a prior probabilistic distributions, prior information about the regression, coefficients and other parameters to be estimated.
-Specifically in the case of wavelets, information about the degree of sparsity of the coefficient vector, the support of these coefficients (if they are limited), among others can be incorporated into the statistical model of study by means of Bayesian procedures.
-In this sense, the choice of the prior distribution of the wavelets coefficients is extremely important to achieve meaningful results.
+Bayesian shrinkage methods have also been extensively studied, mainly for the possibility of adding, by means of a prior probabilistic distributions, available information about the regression, coefficients and model parameters to be estimated.
+Specifically in the case of wavelets, information about the degree of sparsity of the coefficients, the support of these coefficients, the signal smoothness, its self-similarity, and monotonicity, to list a few, can be incorporated into the statistical model by a Bayesian approach.
+To achieve this, the choice of the prior distribution in the model describing wavelets coefficients is critically important to achieve meaningful results.

-Several bayesian shrinkage procedures have been studied and proposed in the last years in many statistical fields.
-Some of them are found in Lian (2011), Berger et al. (2012), Karagiannis et al. (2015), Griffin and Brown (2017) and Torkamani and Sadeghzadeh (2017).
-Priors models in the wavelet domain were proposed since 1990s, see Chipman et all (1997), Abramovich et al. (1998), Abramovich and Benjamini (1996), Vidakovic (1998), Vidakovic and Ruggeri (2001), Angelini and Vidakovic (2004), Johnstone and Silverman (2005), Reményi and Vidakovic (2015), Bhattacharya et al. (2015) among others.
-Bayesian models in the wavelet domain have showed to be capable of incorporating prior information about the unknown regression function such as smoothness, periodicity, sparseness, self-similarity and, for some particular basis (Haar), monotonicity.
-However, little attention has been given to bounded priors, which can be important to model bounded energy signals denoising, restricted to the proposition of the uniform and Bickel distributions by Angelini and Vidakovic (2004), although bounded energy signals occur in practice.
+Many Bayesian shrinkage procedures have been studied and proposed recently in many statistical fields.
+Some examples are Lian (2011), Berger et al. (2012), Karagiannis et al. (2015), Griffin and Brown (2017), and Torkamani and Sadeghzadeh (2017).
+Bayesian models in the wavelet domain were proposed since the late 1990s, see Chipman et all (1997), Abramovich et al. (1998), Vidakovic (1998), Vidakovic and Ruggeri (2001), Angelini and Vidakovic (2004), Johnstone and Silverman (2005), Reményi and Vidakovic (2015), Bhattacharya et al. (2015) among others.
+Bayesian models in the wavelet domain have showed to be capable of incorporating prior information about the unknown regression function such as smoothness, periodicity, sparseness, self-similarity and, for some particular bases (e.g., Haar), monotonicity.

+Although classical and Bayesian shrinkage/thresholding procedures available in the literature are well suited for many applications and real-data denoising tasks, typically, they do not incorporate information on the bounded energy in signals, which is manifested as boundedness of wavelet coefficients in the wavelet domain.
+Angelini and Vidakovic (2004) proposed only uniform and Bickel distributions as bounded priors in models on wavelet coefficients to incorporate information about bounded energy in signals.
+In this paper we propose a more general family of bounded priors useful to model bounded energy signals.
+As we will show later, taking boundedness of the coefficients into account, which is readily modeled by a Bayesian approach, would improve estimation of signals especially when the signal-to-noise ratio is low.
+Since wavelet coefficients are well localized, this improved estimation can better recover specific features of the unknown function in nonparametric regression model, such as peaks, cusps, or discontinuities.